 Each latakoo user has their own login and profile based on their role, which restricts content to those users who are granted access.
 For example, freelancers may be able to upload content, but are restricted to viewing only their uploads and are unable to download files.
 In other cases, users from one station may have the ability to see content from a sister station, but must request that content, before downloading.

 We built latakoo with flexibility in mind.
 We know in news that situations change, deadlines change and workflows change. latakoo meets those challenges with the tools broadcasters need to fulfill their mission of serving the public — especially in cases of natural disaster.

 Want to learn more about latakoo workflows?
-Join our webinar October 12 at 11am central.
-Please register to join us.
+Join our How to latakoo training.